RyShovan/Configuration-and-setup-guides/Setup-guides/github-linux-guide.md

 Now run `git remote set-url origin git@github.com:RyShovan/ShareCode.git`

 Now you will be able to push repository with ssh.

+### New Method (More secured)
+- run `ssh-keygen -t ed25519 -C "your_email@example.com"`
+- When you're prompted to "Enter a file in which to save the key", you can press Enter to accept the default file location.

+> Enter passphrase (empty for no passphrase): [Type a passphrase]

+> Enter same passphrase again: [Type passphrase again]

+- Start the ssh-agent in the background.

+> $ eval "$(ssh-agent -s)"

+- you will get `Agent pid 59566`
+- If you created your key with a different name, or if you are adding an existing key that has a different name, replace id_ed25519 in the command with the name of your private key file.

+> ssh-add ~/.ssh/id_ed25519

+- Add the SSH public key to your account on GitHub.
+For more information, see ["Adding a new SSH key to your GitHub account"](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

+- Copy the SSH public key to your clipboard.

+> $ cat ~/.ssh/id_ed25519.pub

+- Then select and copy the contents of the id_ed25519.pub file displayed in the terminal to your clipboard.
+- For testing your SSH connection with github run: `ssh -T git@github.com`
+- You may see a warning like this:

+> The authenticity of host 'github.com (IP ADDRESS)' can't be established.
+ED25519 key fingerprint is SHA256:+DiY3wvvV6TuJJhbpZisF/zLDA0zPMSvHdkr4UvCOqU.
+This key is not known by any other names
+Are you sure you want to continue connecting (yes/no/[fingerprint])?

+- type `yes` and hit enter.
+- you will get `Warning: Permanently added 'github.com' (ED25519) to the list of known hosts.
+Hi User!
+You've successfully authenticated, but GitHub does not provide shell access.`
+- that's it.
+You are done here.
+Now it should work fine.

 ## Changing remote-url protocol